- Marketing Channels

 Prior to and after launching a program, announcements for the course can be made across social media networks.

 Identify the best platforms

 As part of initial research, identify the platforms that the target audience are using.
 The most frequently used platforms are LinkedIn, Facebook, and Twitter but YouTube, TikTok, and Instagram are also popular.
+If needed, videos can be downloaded from TikTok or YouTube.
 Social post copy should be written for the targeted platform and audience.
 For example, Twitter restricts posts to 280 characters.
 Facebook and LinkedIn allow for longer posts but will only show the first few links and followers will need to click ‘read more’ to view the whole post.
 The first line of the post should act as a hook that grabs the attention of readers to encourage them to engage with the post.

 Use images or video

 Images and video content are another way to grab the attention of followers.
 Included imagery or video content should be well-designed and follow the branding of the organization so it is instantly recognizable.
 This may incur a cost for a quality graphic designer but a series of templates can be made that simplify the process of creating future posts for new or refreshed programs.

 Hashtags added to posts increase the reach and visibility to followers of that specific hashtag.
 Make sure to research hashtags using dedicated research tools or looking at the types of hashtags your competitors are using.
 Only use a few hashtags on each post that are relevant to the post content and the target audience.
 For example #digitalmarketing, #onlinemarketing, and #marketingstrategy on a post about a digital marketing certification.

 PPC marketing or pay per click marketing is a type of paid digital advertising that incurs a cost whenever a user clicks on your posted ad.